 As Gerberian Shepkys are a designer type breed, you might pay anywhere up to a few thousand dollars for a healthy puppy from healthy parents.

-What Is A German Shepherd Husky Mix Dog?
+Recognition Of A German Shepherd Husky Mix

 Other Names For The German Shepherd Husky Mix